Los Angeles Police Department: Vehicles

-The LAPD operates a wide variety of police cars, primarily the Ford Police Interceptor Utility, Ford Crown Victoria Police Interceptor, and Dodge Charger, with limited numbers of the Ford Police Interceptor Sedan, Chevrolet Impala, and Chevrolet Tahoe/Suburban, among an assortment of other models.
-Police motorcycles are primarily the BMW R1200RT-P and Harley-Davidson FLHP.
+The LAPD operates a wide variety of police cars, primarily the Ford Police Interceptor Utility, Ford Crown Victoria Police Interceptor, and Dodge Charger, with limited numbers of the Ford Police Interceptor Sedan, Chevrolet Impala, Dodge Challenger and Chevrolet Tahoe/Suburban, among an assortment of other models.

+The LAPD has one of the oldest and largest police motorcycle units in the world, celebrating its 100th anniversary in 2009 with 304 motor officers on its rolls at that time.
+The fleet currently consists primarily of BMW R1200RT-P and Harley-Davidson FLHP motorcycles.

 The LAPD SWAT's primary vehicle is the Lenco BearCat.
+In the early 1980s, the LAPD obtained two Cadillac Gage Commandos from the U.S. Department of Energy, in preparation for security for the city's hosting of the 1984 Summer Olympics.
+They were used as battering rams to breach structures and buildings inhabited by hostile occupants.
+They saw action in the 1997 North Hollywood shootout, but have since been retired.

 Aviation

-The LAPD's aircraft consist of 19 helicopters ("airships")—5 Bell 206 Jet Rangers and 14 Eurocopter AS350-B2s—and 1 Beechcraft King Air 200.
+The LAPD is also one of the largest police air forces in the world with 19 helicopters ("airships")—5 Bell 206 Jet Rangers and 14 Eurocopter AS350-B2s—and 1 Beechcraft King Air 200.
 LAPD aircraft are operated by the LAPD Air Support Division.
 Main airship missions are flown out of Hooper Heliport, located near Union Station.
 The LAPD also houses air units at Van Nuys Airport.